djliau/djliau.github.io/_pages/findings.md

   - "/findings.html"
 ---

-* Design features like gamification and notifications may unintentionally harm mental health
+* Applications, including educational applications (EDAPP), are designed for engagement and overlook adverse effects of prolonged device usage (e.g. blue light, addiction, anxiety).

-* Prolonged usage of mobile devices is a primary source of adverse mental health effects
+* Educating about mental health is key for teenagers, and EDAPPs are one channel for delivery of content.

-* ADD MORE HERE
+* Supporting teenager's overall well-being, particularly sleep, may be more beneficial to mental health than EDAPP-based treatment strategies.